CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 #### Pedestrian movement

-The following image depicts pedestrian movement.
-This example shows "south side pedestrians crossing" or `S_PEDS`.
+Pedestrians are counted based on the side of the intersection they cross on.
+The example below shows `S_PEDS` or pedestrians crossing on the south side of the intersection.
+Note that they could be travelling either east or west in this example.

 !['tmc_ped_cross'](../img/ped_cross_movement.png)